 Many universities and educational organizations offer specialized Adult Education courses.
 A lot of these courses are online courses.
 Everybody can sign up online, pay the fee and begin the prep course.

 Sounds really great, right?
 But it is not that easy.
 Why?
-Although students began learning enthusiastically, they commonly drop their learning routine after few weeks.
+Although students begin learning enthusiastically, they commonly drop their learning routine after a few weeks.
+We have seen this phenomenon with our own free online GED Classes.

 However, the same online courses, when used in combination with traditional classes, work really well.
 The difference seems to be the instructor’s approach and encouragement.

 It is not uncommon for adult learners to feel insecure in the student role.
-Many students experience the “Impostor Syndrome” frequently doubting their ability to succeed.
+Many students experience the “Imposter Syndrome,” frequently doubting their ability to succeed.
 They report that they feel that everyone else knows more than they do.

 Instructors in traditional classes keep these potential psychological barriers in mind and provide support and encouragement when asking students to try new skills.
 They establish a positive learning climate where adults feel comfortable.